afeiszli/nbviewer-quickstart/README.md

 In your browser, when on the home page for the Jupyter notebook viewer site, add ``/localfile`` at the end of the URL to get a list of the files in the specified directory of the image, or persistent volume.

 If desired, you could use the S2I build process to create a custom image with templates for the Jupyter notebook viewer, and set the ``NBVIEWER_TEMPLATES`` environment variable.
 This will allow you to customise the appearance of the home page.

-See the ``nbviewer-localfiles`` template as an example of how to do this.
+See the ``nbviewer-localfiles`` template as an example of how to use an S2I build to embed notebooks and supply templates for customising the interface.

 Using the OpenShift Web Console
 -------------------------------